 Boba Spherification: The Science of Juice-filled Caviar

-We go DIY with molecular gastronomy and family science as we make our own popping boba using the Spherification Kit from the Science Buddies Store.
+We go DIY with molecular gastronomy and family science as we make our own popping boba using the Science Buddies Spherification Kit.

 When it is hot outside, my kids love to pit stop at the nearby frozen yogurt shop where they can swirl frozen yogurt into an oversized paper bowl and load it up with toppings of their choice.
 Favorite toppings vary, but one kid's heaping concoction always includes little slippery, fruit-flavored balls—popping boba.